The Importance of Handwriting Instruction

 Cursive Letter Identification and Formation for Transcription and Early Reading

-The CLIFTER eLearning module teachers educators how to use CLIFTER resources to support efficient and effective cursive handwriting instruction.
+The CLIFTER eLearning module teaches educators how to use CLIFTER resources to support efficient and effective cursive handwriting instruction.

 CLIFTER is a collection of cursive handwriting instruction resources designed to support core literacy instruction in the early elementary grades.
 It includes modeling videos of correct letter formation and pronunciation—both in isolation and in the context of words.
 Users can also download printable handwriting practice sheets and activities.